garmercy/Challence-2/README.md

 # :computer: Cristina Garcia Portfolio :computer:

-I created this web application portfolio of a chef-cake designer with not starting codes.
+I created this web application portfolio with not starting codes.
 The goals of this project are:

 * Showcase my skills and talents to employers looking to fill a part-time or full-time position.